nginxinc/bank-of-sirius/docs/troubleshooting.md

 # Troubleshooting Bank of Sirius

-This doc describes how to debug a running instance of Bank of Sirius on a GKE cluster.
+This doc describes how to debug a running instance of Bank of Sirius.

 ## Background

 The conatiner images used in [`kubernetes-manifests/`](/kubernetes-manifests) correspond to a tagged, stable release (`v0.x.x`) that is ready for public consumption.
-Per the [README deploy instructions](/README.md), we highly recommend using these stable image tags, not the `latest` tag.
+We highly recommend using these stable image tags, not the `latest` tag.
 The `latest` tag corresponds to latest commit to the master branch and may be less stable.

 No matter what image tags you're using, you may encounter errors when running the Bank of Sirius app.
 Use the following steps to debug and fix problems.